alanisaac/python-workshop/docs/module-2/topics/04-programming-styles.md

         ...
 ```

 But we need to allow for data to parameterize the behavior of that function.
-To do that, we can take advantage of declaring nested functions to create `Factory` functions:
+To do that, we can take advantage of declaring nested functions to create a function we return:

 ```py
 from typing import Protocol